 Tracing its roots back to the 1800s, the Farmers’ Market stretches from Jackson Street to Harrison Street along Rosa Parks Boulevard adjacent to the Bicentennial State Park Mall.
-Covering 16 aces, the market hosts farmers, artisans and other merchants as well as eateries, a weekend flea market and various special events.
-The North and South Farm Sheds house stalls dedicated to fresh produce and other local goods while the Market House is home to a variety of retail shops and eateries.
-Open year-round, the market is busiest during the May to November growing season.
+Covering 16 acres, the market hosts farmers with local produce, artisans, and merchants, as well as restaurants and seasonal festivals.
+The covered, outdoor farm sheds are dedicated to fresh produce, handmade and local goods while the Market House is home to a variety of restaurants and retail shops.
+Open year-round, the market is busiest during the April – November growing season.

-Ranked as one of the best in the country, the Nashville Farmers’ Market hosts farmers and restaurateurs as well as artisans, various merchants and special events.
+Ranked as one of the best in the country, the Nashville Farmers’ Market hosts farmers and restaurateurs as well as artisans, various merchants, and special events.
 Dating back to the 19th century, the attraction has played a vital role in the daily lives of Nashville residents.
-The market encompasses 16 acres of the Music City’s urban landscape.
-Depending upon the season, the two large, covered North and South Farm Sheds situated in the middle of the market can accommodate up to 100 vendors selling produce, meat and dairy products.
-Open year-round, the Market House is home to 18 permanent shops and restaurants.
+The market encompasses 16 acres of Music City’s urban landscape.
+The covered, outdoor farm sheds are dedicated to fresh produce, handmade and local goods while the Market House is home to a variety of restaurants and retail shops.

 The Market’s History